AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-011-matthew-unger .md

 * iComply ICO's Value Prop: how their platform benefits regulators, issuers, investors
 * How traditional stock exchanges may employ crypto
 * Matthew's involvement with Surfrider Foundation and the impact he made as Chair of the Vancouver Chapter and Board Member of Surfrider Canada

-Matthew's team is releasing the whitelabel of their product for the end of January 2018 and a beta of their platform for private equity markets by end of Q1 2018.
-Their full platform, which will be able to compete directly on compliance with publically traded markets, will be released later this year.

 Look for Matthew and the iComply ICO team at the Bitcoin Superconference in Dallas, Money 2020 in Singapore and many other conferences in Europe and Australia throughout 2018!